Of all the spaces and/or items in one’s home, craft rooms and their supplies are notorious for becoming disorganized.

 The first thing you want to ask yourself is what crafts are you absolutely really into.

-In my early days, I tried several different crafts and ended up with unfinished projects that took up space because I thought I may try them again later.
+In my early days, I tried several different crafts and ended up with unfinished projects that took up space because I thought I might try them again later.

 I had to learn that being a crafter didn’t mean I had to have my hand in everything.

 But if you find that something doesn’t suit you, then know it’s okay to let it go.

 And with that, make a list of your crafts, the ones you intend on doing when your space and things are finally organized.
 Hold onto that list for later.

 If you prefer, you can use our project planner to help you with this space.
 Click here to get this free printable.

 This part may be a bit time-consuming but make a quick inventory of all the crafting items you intend to keep.